dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ---
 title: pub global
-description: Use pub global to run Dart scripts hosted on pub.dartlang.org from the command line.
+description: Use pub global to run Dart scripts hosted on the Package site from the command line.
 permalink: /tools/pub/cmd/pub-global
 ---